-Picking order using an iPad or tablet
+Picking orders using an iPad or tablet

-Picking order using an iPad or tablet
+Picking orders using an iPad or tablet

 With the Myfoodlink platform, it’s possible to use an iPad or tablet when picking orders in store.
 This gives your staff a portable interface to work with while they assemble a customer’s order.
 While this option will work on most tablets the iPad is our recommendation as it has reliable operating software, excellent hardware and battery life, plus long-term software security updates.